Webinar no 1 on Night Flights

 For those who could not attend, here is the link to the recording of this webinar.
 And the links to the presentations of Ian Jopson en John Stewart.

-Webinar no 2 on Noise Monitoring
+Webinar No 2 on Noise Monitoring

 Noise Monitoring was the second in a series of online seminars organized and took place on November 11.
 We welcomed lots of new participants from Europe, but also from North and South America!
 These webinars meet the need for expert information on many aspects of fighting aviation nuisances.